 The title of this article might seem strange given the recent nation-wide 50% drop in electricity prices, apparently due to the glut of natural gas being produced.

-Electrical Power Consumption in Texas and Likely Future Demand
+Electrical Power Consumption in Texas

 For instance, expressed as a yearly change from 1991 to 2010